juxor/afaq/markdown/secG3.md

 the few rather than rule by none.

-Ultimately, it is a case of influences and the kind of socio-political analysis and aims it inspires.
+Ultimately, it is a case of influences and the kind of socio-political analysis and aims they inspire.
 Unsurprisingly, the main influences in individualist anarchism came from social movements and protests.
 Thus poverty- stricken farmers and labour unions seeking monetary and land reform to ease their position and subservience to capital all plainly played their part in